connor-baer/rich-text-to-jsx/README.md

 ---

-`rich-text-to-jsx` is inspired by [markdown-to-jsx](https://github.com/probablyup/markdown-to-jsx).
-Notably, this package offers the following additional benefits:
+[`rich-text-to-jsx`](https://www.npmjs.com/package/@madebyconnor/rich-text-to-jsx) is inspired by [`markdown-to-jsx`](https://github.com/probablyup/markdown-to-jsx).
+Notably, this package offers the following benefits:

-- Any HTML tags rendered by the compiler and/or `<React>` component can be overridden to include additional props or even a different HTML representation entirely.
+- Any HTML tags (corresponding to node types) rendered by the compiler can be overridden to include additional props or even a different React component entirely.
+- Embedded entries and assets can be rendered using different components depending on whether they are inline, blocks or hyperlinks.
+- The rendering function can be customized.

 All this clocks in at around 4 kB gzipped.